 Sushi Kimura, #01-07, Palais Renaissance, 390 Orchard Road, Singapore 238871

 Hidden behind its earth-toned walls, Terra is chef-owner Seita Nakahara’s love song to Tokyo-Italian cuisine.
 (He’s particular about his cuisine not being labelled Japanese-Italian.)
 The Michelin-starred establishment has no a la carte menu in sight.
 Instead, Seita uses seasonal ingredients and flavours to showcase his innovative creations.
 Being an omakase-only place, there’s no guarantee a particular dish will be on the menu.
-But if you’re lucky, you might just taste his signature spaghetti with uni.
-It’s *chef’s kiss*.
+But if you’re lucky, you might just taste his signature spaghetti with uni. *Chef’s kiss*

 Terra, 54 Tras Street, Singapore 078993

 Singapore’s first modern shudo (the way of sake appreciation) restaurant takes the road less travelled by marrying Spanish tapas with Japanese techniques.
-Following omakase-style dining, executive chef Pepe Moncayo serves up a five- and a seven-course menu that highlights the season’s freshest ingredients.
+Following omakase-style dining, executive chef Pepe Moncayo serves up a five- and a seven-course menu that highlights the season’s freshest ingredients in Singapore.
 And it goes without saying, sake pairing is a must!

 Hakumai Sushi, #01-50A, International Plaza, 10 Anson Road, Singapore 079903

-Chef Hamamoto, formerly from Waku Ghin, uses his wealth of experience to create an unforgettable dining experience at this omakase restaurant.
+Chef Hamamoto, formerly from Waku Ghin, uses his wealth of experience to create an unforgettable dining experience at this restaurant – one of the best omakase spots in Singapore.
 While you can’t choose your sushi, rest assured you’ll be pleasantly surprised by creations such as the luxurious uni and caviar plate.
 Always trust the chef!

 Ki-Sho, 29 Scotts Road, Singapore 228224